 4. Celebrate Small Wins (Every.
 Single.
 One.)

-In fact, celebrating small steps fuels your brain to keep going.
+Celebrating small steps fuels your brain to keep going.

 - Dance break after finishing a task